tindandelion/driving-carla/docs/_drafts/trajectory-visualization.markdown

 }
 {% endhighlight %}

-Also remember that the simulator's command package contains a pair of fields `next_x` and `next_y` that should contain the trajectory points to display.
+Remember also that the simulator's command package contains a pair of fields `next_x` and `next_y` that should contain the trajectory points to display.
 So the task seems pretty straightforward: take the waypoint data from the telemetry, and put them into the command package.
 There's one caveat though: waypoints in the telemetry package are in *global* coordinate frame, but the command package expects the trajectory coordinates in *vehicle* coordinate frame.
 In order to display the planned trajectory correctly, our controller needs to transform the coordinates between those two frames.

 ## Coordinate frames

-The *world*, or *global*, or *inertial* coordinate frame is a fixed frame, attached to the Earth.
+A *world*, or *global*, or *inertial* coordinate frame is a fixed frame, attached to the Earth.
 Often we represent it as *East North Up (ENU)*, where X axis points to the East, Y axis points to the North, and Z axis goes up, and we discard the Earth's curvature.
 The origin is some arbitrary fixed reference point nearby.

-Another commonly used global coordinate frame is *Earth-Centered, Earth Fixed (ECEF)* coordinate frame, which places the origin at the Earth's center, +X axis passes through the intersection of Equator and Prime Meridian, +Z goes though the North Pole, and +Y is orthogonal to +X and +Z. This coordinate system is used as a primary system in GPS.
+Another commonly used global coordinate frame is *Earth-Centered, Earth Fixed (ECEF)* coordinate frame, which places the origin at the Earth's center, +X axis passes through the intersection of Equator and Prime Meridian, +Z goes though the North Pole, and +Y is orthogonal to +X and +Z. This coordinate frame is used as a primary system in GPS.

 The vehicle coordinate frame is attached to the vehicle, with the origin at some important point of the vehicle, e.g. the center of gravity, with +X axis pointing forward from the vehicle, +Z going up.

 Notice that in such coordinate systems there are 2 ways to orient Y axis respective to X and Z axes: *right-handed* and *left-handed*.
-The choice is somewhat arbitrary, conventionally [right-handed][right-hand-rule] is more common.
+The choice is somewhat arbitrary; conventionally [right-handed][right-hand-rule] is more common.

 ## Coordinate transformations